Skip to main content

 Café Touba

-Spiced coffee from Touba, sacred city of Mouride brotherhood.
-Brewed with Guinea pepper (djar - Selim pepper) and cloves.
-Strong, aromatic, slightly spicy, distinctive flavor.
-Part of Mouride religious and cultural traditions.
-Sold by street vendors throughout Senegal, especially in morning.
-Named after the city where Mouride founder lived.
-Represents Senegalese Islamic culture and unique coffee tradition.
+Spiced coffee from Touba, the sacred city of the Mouride brotherhood.
+It is brewed with Guinea pepper (djar, or Selim pepper) and cloves, which give it a strong, aromatic, slightly hot character.
+It is woven into Mouride religious and cultural life, sold by street vendors across Senegal and especially in the morning.
+The name comes from the city where the Mouride founder lived.

 coffeeHot